task-mule/task-mule/README.md

 ## Configuring an npm script

 You can run any task by name.
-Typically though you'll have some root or main task  call that encapsulates your entire build process.
+Typically though you'll have some root or main task that encapsulates your entire build process.
 You might call it `build.js` or something similar.

 For convenience you should add an npm script for it in your package.json file as follows: